Follow us on Twitter or LinkedIn to stay up to date with future analysis

 Artificial Analysis Intelligence Index is a text-only, English language evaluation suite.
 We benchmark models for image inputs, speech inputs and multilingual performance separately to the Intelligence Index evaluation suite.

 Artificial Analysis Math Index: Represents the math ability of models.
-This is calculated as the average of math benchmarks in the Artificial Analysis Intelligence Index: AIME, MATH-500.
+This is calculated as the average of math benchmarks in the Artificial Analysis Intelligence Index: AIME.

 Artificial Analysis Coding Index: Represents the coding ability of models.
 This is calculated as the average of coding benchmarks in the Artificial Analysis Intelligence Index: LiveCodeBench, SciCode.

 Artificial Analysis Multilingual Index: Represents the multilingual ability of models.
-This is calculated as the average of Multilingual MMLU and MGSM across supported languages.
+This is calculated as the average of Global MMLU Lite and MGSM across supported languages.
 We support languages which are common across both evaluations.
 This includes Spanish, Bengali, German, Japanese, English, Chinese, Swahili and French.

 Intelligence Index Evaluation Suite Summary